Purana Qila: Recent years

 In the 1970s, the ramparts of Purana Qila were first used as a backdrop for theatre, when three productions of the National School of Drama were staged here: Tughlaq, Andha Yug and Sultan Razia, directed by Ebrahim Alkazi.
 In later decades it has been the venue of various important theatre productions, cultural events, and concerts.
 Today, it is the venue of a daily sound and light presentation after sunset, on the history of the "Seven Cities of Delhi", from Indraprastha through New Delhi.

 Excavations

 Archaeological Survey of India (ASI) carried out excavations at Purana Qila in 1954–55 and again from 1969 to 1973 by B. B. Lal, and in 2013-14 & 2017-18 by Vasant Kumar Swarnkar. its findings and artefacts are exhibited at the Archaeological Museum, Purana Qila.
 This includes Painted Grey Ware, dating 1000 BC, and various objects and pottery signifying continuous habitation from Mauryan to Shunga, Kushana, Gupta, Rajput, Delhi Sultanate and Mughal periods.
 The homes built during the Rajput era were built of bricks used in other structures and also mud bricks.
 A fortification wall about 30 metre long was also found.
 During the Delhi Suntanate, structures were made from re-used bricks and over the ruins of earlier structures.
 The Mughal era structures were characterized by a deep pit dug over those of the preceding eras.
+The excavations revealed three structural phases from Mughal era, including structures consisting of re-used bricks, rubble and lakhori bricks.